Sheet Pan Breakfast Tostadas

 - 8 ounces sharp cheddar cheese, grated (about 2 cups)

 - Optional toppings: cooked chorizo, crispy bacon, sliced radishes, avocado, pickled red onions, additional cilantro, diced tomatoes

 - Prepare desired toppings and have them ready for serving (see note).

 - Place oven rack about 12 inches from broiler.
 Preheat oven broiler.
 Prepare rimmed baking sheet by lining with parchment paper for easy cleanup.

 - Arrange tortillas on baking sheet.
 Spread each tortilla with ¼ cup cheese, forming a slight well in the center with the cheese.

 - Carefully top each one with an egg in the well of cheese.
 I broke each egg into a small cup and then slid it onto the tortilla.

-- Broil on middle rack until eggs are cooked to your liking, about 8-10 minutes for a runny yolk.
+- Broil on middle rack until eggs are cooked to your liking, about 8 to 10 minutes for a runny yolk.

 - Top tostadas with salsa verde and desired toppings.
 Serve immediately.

-- I like to top mine with julienned radishes, cubed avocado, diced tomatoes, and cilantro, and of course, delicious salsa verde.
+- Topping ideas: julienned radishes, cubed avocado, diced tomatoes, fresh cilantro, and delicious salsa verde.
 You may want to have additional salsa verde to pass.